The new frequency is:

 I have uploaded a list of repeaters in CSV format for the ICOM 5100 and ICOM 51.
 This list is ready to be imported.
 This is different than programming the memory channels.
 The FSARC D-Star repeater is included in these files.

-David Glenn has found 3 very good tutorials on programming you radio on YouTube.
-They are about an hour piece.
+There are very good tutorials on programming you radio on YouTube.
+They are about an hour long.

 An alternative to a D-Star compatible radio is the DV3K Voice Dongle.
 The great thing about the Dongle is that you can take it with you as you travel.
 This device is plugged into your USB port of your computer.
 You can talk around the world using just a headset with microphone!
 The advantage is that a radio operator who holds a technician license is now able to talk long distance.
 This will appeal to the younger generation who are computer savvy.
 Amateur radio does have something for everyone!

 Traveling somewhere that doesn’t have a D-STAR repeater?
 Not a problem!
 If you live or travel outside the range of the Texarkana repeaters, you can still take advantage of D-STAR using DVAP.
 The Digital Voice Acces Point is a small USB tranceiver that interfaces to your computer then connects to the D-STAR network.
 Your D-STAR radio transmits to the DVAP which then takes your traffic and sends it out over the D-STAR network.
 So take your own personal D-STAR repeater with you!

 Here are some quick links to vendors who sell the radios.
 There are just a few who carry the DV Dongle.